art-media-platform/H3net/H3Lib/Documentation/H3Lib.md

 This method has no parameters.

-<a name='M-H3Lib-Extensions-H3LibExtensions-DegreesToRadians-System-Decimal-'></a>
+<a name='M-H3Lib-Extensions-H3LibExtensions-DegreesToRadians-System-double-'></a>
 ### DegreesToRadians(degrees) `method`

 ##### Summary

-Convert from decimal degrees to radians.
+Convert from double degrees to radians.

 ##### Returns